okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-api/index.md

 [Section 3.1](https://tools.ietf.org/html/rfc7643#section-3.1) of the SCIM specification asserts that the `id` attribute is used to uniquely identify resources.
 In summary, this unique identifier:

-- Is assigned a value by the service provider for each SCIM resource
+- Is assigned a value by the service provider (your app) for each SCIM resource
-- Is always issued by the service provider and not specified by the client
+- Is always issued by the service provider (your app) and not specified by the client (Okta)
 - Must be included in every representation of the resource
 - Cannot be empty
 - Must be unique across the SCIM service provider's entire set of resources